danielocertdev/TG.eCommerce.Bot/README.md

-# Telegram Bot using Python - eCommerce
+# Telegram Bot using Python and Node - eCommerce
 ### How to install this bot ?

 - If You want to use extra features like speech service and database to store active users then use Master branch (You have to enter mongoDb connection url in .env)